This guide covers Automation configuration in detail. For a quick walkthrough, see Create your first Automation.

 Guidance:

-• Combine both: scripts for validation, prompts for intelligent changes
+- Combine both: commands for validation, prompts for intelligent changes.

 Save and edit

-Click Save to create the automation.
-You can edit any automation later - all settings can be modified after creation.
+Click Save to create the Automation.
+All settings can be modified after creation.

 Pull request triggers require a webhook.
-You can select an existing webhook or create a new one from the trigger configuration.
+Select an existing webhook or create a new one from the trigger configuration.
 See Pull request triggers for details.

 Next steps